zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_fifos.rst

    Writes item to a FIFO, or wait for a specified time period if it is full.

 :c:func:`task_fifo_get()`
-   Reads item from a FIFO, or fail and continue if it is empty.

-:c:func:`task_fifo_get_wait()`
-   Reads item from a FIFO, or wait for an item if it is empty.

-:c:func:`task_fifo_get_wait_timeout()`
-   Reads item from a FIFO, or wait for an item for a specified time period if it is empty.
+   Reads item from a FIFO, or wait for a specified time period if it is empty.

 :c:func:`task_fifo_purge()`
    Discards all items in a FIFO and unblock any tasks